This Video explains with the help of 3D animation how your upperback works and explains the triggers that cause you pain and discomfort.

-Common Cause of Upper Back pain
+Common Causes of Upper Back pain

-One of the most common reasons for discomfort and pain in the Upper Back Zone is the forward stoop presentation.
+One of the most common reasons for discomfort and pain in the Upper Back is the forward stoop presentation.
 This increased curve in the upper back is created by many factors.
 Poor posture is a huge contributor.
-Many occupations encourage a prolonged forward stoop like clerical jobs or machine operators for example.
+Many occupations encourage a prolonged forward stoop, like clerical jobs or machine operators for example.

 Postural habits of teenagers, tall people, breastfeeding or inherited tendencies help create the forward stoop.

-The upper back has forward, backward and sideways bending, plus rotation.
+The Upper Back has forward, backward and sideways bending, plus rotation.
 Apart from the paraspinal muscles down either side of the spine, the muscle groups are a little more obscure.
-The upper back is basically composed of the thoracic spine, the rib cage and related muscles.
+The Upper Back is basically composed of the thoracic spine, the rib cage and related muscles.

 Upper Back Muscles